ChengqingYu/GC-EdCastX/README.md

 12. IF_node: Whether to use variable embedding
 13. IF_REVIN: Whether to use adaptive normalization

+## License
-This project is licensed under the MIT License - see the (https://github.com/GestaltCogTeam/GC-3DEddy/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the (https://github.com/ChengqingYu/GC-EdCastX/blob/main/LICENSE) file for details.